ChenQiqian/learn-notes/docs/cs/ai/lec9.md

 概率图模型。

-We try to use graph to describe the correlation and dependence relationships between random varibales.
+We try to use graphs to describe the correlation and dependence relationships between random variables.

 + Vertex: Random variable
 + Edge: Their relationship